 Assistant Professor - Department of Journalism

-His current research interests are at the intersection of new technology and online storytelling.
-His work typically examines how established media effects are moderated by the affordances of new communication technologies, with topics recently explored including machine automated news, the psychology of online comments, and the effects of social television.
+His current research interests are at the intersection of new technology and online storytelling including work related to automated news, the psychology of online comments, and the effects of social television.

-Dr. Waddell’s research has been published in a variety of journals including the Journal of Broadcasting & Electronic Media, Journal of Media Psychology, Computers in Human Behavior, International Journal of Communication, Psychology of Popular Media Culture, Cyberpsychology, Behavior, and Social Networking, and ACM CHI, among other outlets.
+Dr. Waddell’s research has been published in a variety of journals including first author articles at Journalism and Mass Communication Quarterly, New Media & Society, Journal of Broadcasting & Electronic Media, Communication Monographs, Digital Journalism, Journalism Studies, Electronic News, Journal of Media Psychology, International Journal of Communication, Psychology of Popular Media Culture, Cyberpsychology, Behavior, and Social Networking, and ACM CHI, among other outlets.
 His work has also earned top paper honors at divisions of the Association for Education in Journalism and Mass Communication.

 Ph.D., Mass Communication, Pennsylvania State University, 2016